Anderson-Lai/ib-notes/slenglish/english.md

 you can be forgiven for a bad fate, but not for flaws
 thus, this play is the a tragedy of character

+# Oct.
+9, 2024 - Penelopiad

+a story about divisions is itself divided
+the maids interrupt penelope's narrative

+is penelope a reliable narrator?

+mythical vs mundane
+ancient vs modern
+public vs hidden
+spoken vs silenced

+## Mundane vs Mythical
+drunken crew vs fighting cyclops

+maids are the classical chorus
+maids are also like a modern variety show

+tension between mundane and mythical
+penelope does not know which story is true

+## Ancient vs Modern
+contrasting descriptions of Helen

+ancient - semi-divine, "perfect" Greek wife
+modern - questions divinity, "stuck-up"

+the myth is so powerful it retains it power in modern language
+penelope speaks the myth in modern language to make her seem approachable

+most of penelope's stories are not her own, they are about Odysseus

+does not know why her father tried to drown her
+story is told literally, but penelope can not fill in the entire story as even she does not know the truth
+tries to make her father's actions intelligible by guessing
+makes her human and approachable

+penelope is much more like a memoir than the classic epic

+she has no mouth to speak from, and no one across the River Styx wants to listen to her
+she has no body to gesture with
+no one wants to listen to her as she is dead
+an audience must be willing to listen